antontutoveanu/quantum-tic-tac-toe/README.md

 The output from the quantum computer isn't always correct.

-Use simulator for accuracy and the quantum computer for novelty.
+Use the simulator for accuracy while the quantum computer is for novelty.